seek-oss/wingman/fe/lib/components/Person/README.md

 # SpecifiedPersonForm

-A specified person form component that provides a hiring manager or recruiters details for SEEK.
+A specified person form component that provides hiring manager or recruiter details to SEEK.
 Returns a `SpecifiedPersonInput` for e.g the `createPositionOpening` and `createCandidateProcessHistoryItem` mutations.

 ## Installation